I provide several ways for business owners to get free strategic business help:

-- Attend and listen: I speak to groups several times a year.
-Some events are free.
+- Attend and listen: I speak to groups now and then – much less than I used to.
+Sometimes, these events are free.
 View upcoming opportunities to hear Mark speak on business topics.

-- Read my Flathead Beacon column, also called Business is Personal, which is fine tuned for Montana’s Flathead Valley.
+- Read my Flathead Beacon column, also called Business is Personal, which is a version of the blog that’s (usually) fine tuned for business in Montana’s Flathead Valley.

 If you are at a point where free help is your only option, these options are a great start because I focus (mostly) on fundamentals.
 If you are taking advantage of those resources and taking action, it shouldn’t be long before you never need free help again.

 Inexpensive One-on-One Help

 While I believe that all the help I offer is a bargain for the value I deliver, I also offer business owners a way to get help rather inexpensively via the Rescue Interview.
 The Interview leads to every other thing I can do to help you.
 In many cases, it’s all the help you really need.